pha4ge/hAMRonization_workflow/README.md

 =======================================
 Description
 -----------
-hAMRonization is a project aiming at the harmonizatino of output file formats of antimicrobial resistance detection tools.
+hAMRonization is a project aiming at the harmonization of output file formats of antimicrobial resistance detection tools.

+The inclusion criteria was open-source tools for specifically AMR detection.

-The selected AMR detection tools are currently included (scored out tools are in development):
+The following tools are currently included:
 * abricate
 * AMRfinder
 * ariba